-For candidates who dont have the savings to meet this requirement, here is 1 option to consider for unlocking the necessary funds:
+For candidates who don't have the savings to meet this requirement, here is one option to consider for unlocking the necessary funds:

 Did you know you can use your existing retirement account to meet the equity injection requirement for SBA loans?
-This type of funding called 401(k)/IRA Rollover funding or ROBS (rollover for business start-up), allows retirement funds to be used, tax-deferred and penalty-free.
+This type of funding called 401(k)/IRA Rollover funding or ROBS (Rollover for Business Start-Ups), allows retirement funds to be used, tax-deferred and penalty-free.
 To do this, a C-corporation is created along with a new qualified retirement plan designed for your corporation.
-Once that is done, you would roll over your retirement funds from one qualified retirement plan to the new qualified retirement plan designed specifically for your new C-corporation.
+After completing that step, you would roll over your retirement funds from one qualified retirement plan to the new qualified retirement plan that is designed specifically for your new C-corporation.
 The new plan is now able to invest in the new C-corporation by purchasing stock in the corporation and creating funds you can use toward an SBA loan.
 (Note: This process is best handled by an experienced funding partner in order to ensure compliance with IRS requirements).

 Many entrepreneurs end up bypassing the SBA loan and instead rely solely on 401(k)/IRA Rollover funding for purchasing a franchise.